AnAverageGitUser/aseprite-companion/README.md

 I recommend assigning a shortcut to the color groups dialog, e.g. `CTRL + G`.
 This can be done over the menu `Edit > Keyboard Shortcuts...`.

+`Color Groups` Dialog:
+- Tab **View**
+  - Groups per Page
+    - With this setting your can change indirectly change the height of the dialog.
+Depending on your resolution you might want to use more or less color groups that are visible per page.
+Higher values are worse than lower values regarding performance.
+    - Button **<**: decrease the number of shown color groups per page by one, down to a minimum of 1.
+    - Button **>**: increase the number of shown color groups per page by one, up to a maximum of 20.
+  - **Selector** button **Show / Hide**: show or hide the selection labels and buttons.
+You can hide them if you are done editing your color groups and want to remove clutter from the dialog.
+  - **Labels** button **Show / Hide**: show or hide the labels above the color groups.
+You can hide them if you are not using labels much to remove clutter from the dialog.
+- Tab **Save/Load**
+  - Input **File Name**: enter a file name that you want to your color groups to be saved to.
+  - Button **Save**: saves your color groups to the entered file name.
+  - Button **Load**: loads your color groups from the entered file name.
+  - Button **Open Folder**: open your color groups folder.
+Useful to get an existing file name to load.
+  - Button **Reset All Loaded Color Groups**: clears and reset all loaded color groups for a clean start.
+If this is not sufficient delete (e.g. due to bugs) the `<aseprite>/extensions/aseprite-companion/__pref.lua` file to get a clean slate.
+- Tab **Edit Groups**
+  - Input **Group Name**: enter a name that you want to set a group's name to.
+  - Button **Rename Group**: renames the selected group to the given name.
+  - Button **Add Colors**: adds selected colors from the active palette to the selected group.
+  - Button **Clear Colors**: clears all colors from selected group.
+  - Button **Add Palette of Selected Layers/Cels/Frames**: replaces the selected color group's colors with the ones found in the selected layers/cels/frames.
+- Tab **Label**
+  - Dropdown **Existing Labels**: lists all existing labels as an overview.
+  - Input **Add Label**: enter a label that you would like to add to a group.
+Whitespace characters are replaced by underscores.
+Empty labels are not allowed.
+  - Button **Add**: adds the entered label to the selected group.
+  - Dropdown **Remove Labels**: lists all labels that the selected group has.
+Select the label you want to remove here.
+  - Button **Remove**: removes the selected label from the selected group.
+- Tab **Search**
+  - Dropdown **Existing Labels**: lists all existing labels as an overview.
+  - Input **All of (AND)**: enter multiple labels by separating them with a space by which you want to filter the groups.
+All of these labels must be present in a group for that group to be shown.
+  - Input **Any of (OR)**: enter multiple labels by separating them with a space by which you want to filter the groups.
+At least one of these labels must be present in a group for that group to be shown.
+  - Dropdown **Number of Colors**: select the number of colors your want shown groups to have.
+  - Button **Search**: search according to the specified search rules.
+Labels that do not exist or are duplicate within the search label inputs will be removed from their text field, so you can see what really was searched for.
+  - Button **Clear Search**: clears the search and shows all color groups.
+- Tab **Tools**
+  - Button **Select Primary/Secondary Color**
+    - This is the active default tool.
+    - When clicked: Activates this tool and activates the pencil tool with the simple ink.
+    - If active: left/right clicking onto a color group's color will:
+      - select the foreground/background color,
+      - activate the pencil tool with the simple ink.
+  - Button **Add to Palette**
+    - When clicked: Activates this tool and activates the pencil tool with the shading ink.
+    - If active: clicking onto a color group's color will:
+      - add that color group to the active palette,
+      - select that range of colors,
+      - activate the pencil tool with the shading ink.
+  - Button **Replace Palette**
+    - When clicked: Activates this tool and activates the pencil tool with the shading ink.
+    - If active: clicking onto a color group's color will:
+      - replace the active palette with that color group,
+      - select that range of colors,
+      - activate the pencil tool with the shading ink.
+  - Button **Select \<input>/\<target> Groups**
+    - When clicked:
+      - Activates this tool.
+    - If active:
+      - left clicking onto a color group's color will set the internal \<input> palette to that color group;
+      - right clicking onto a color group's color will set the internal \<target> palette to that color group;
+        - the <target> group must have the same amount of colors as the \<input> group;
+  - Button **Replace Colors in Selection**
+    - When clicked and if the \<input> and \<target> group have previously been selected and the \<target> group has the same amount of colors as the \<input> group:
+        - replaces all colors that match the \<input> group's colors in the selected layers/frames/cels, with the colors of the \<target> group.
+This replacement will be done by the index of the color in both color groups.
+- Paged Color Group List
+  - Button **▲**: Move the color group selection upward.
+Wraps around.
+  - Button **▼**: Move the color group selection downward.
+Wraps around.
+  - Button **|<**: Go to the first color group page.
+  - Button **<<**: Go several color group pages back.
+  - Button **<**: Go one color group pages back.
+  - Button **>**: Go one color group pages forward.
+  - Button **>>**: Go several color group pages forward.
+  - Button **>|**: Go to the last color group page.

 # Aseprite Compatibility
 The following aseprite versions have been tested successfully for compatibility with this extension: